AlgoMaster Logo

 Code

-The stack uses O(n) extra space to track nodes.
-But the next pointers already exist in the list itself.
-What if we walked to the tail of each child chain and stitched it directly to the next node?
+The stack uses O(n) extra space.
+The next approach removes it by reusing the pointers already in the list: it walks to the tail of each child chain and stitches that tail directly onto the parent's next node.

 Approach 2: Iterative In-Place (Optimal)